daniyalowais17-creator/Bill_Submission_Report/README_STREAMLIT.md

 top of the file — so Flask still needs to be installed for that import to succeed, even though `app.run()` is never called.

-## Deploying on Streamlit Cloud

-1. Push `streamlit_app.py`, `web_app.py`, and `requirements.txt` to the repo, all at the same level.
-2. In Streamlit Cloud, set the main file to `streamlit_app.py`.
-3. Deploy.
-If you previously deployed with a different requirements filename, use **Manage app → Reboot** so it reinstalls dependencies from the correct file.

 ## How it works

 1. Upload BDR